Church Hospitality: A Short Guide

 After the meeting, the point person and note taker will formulate the meeting minutes so that they are readable, digestible, and easy to navigate for team members looking for their responsibilities in the minutes.

-Your meeting attendees should know when the next meeting is before the meeting ends.
+Your attendees should know when the next meeting is before the current meeting ends.

-Don’t clamor through Google Calendar at the end of the meeting and ask: “Sooo … what works for you guys?”
+Don’t clamor through Google Calendar at the end and ask: “Sooo … what works for you guys?”

 This goes back to principal #1 — if you have shared calendars, designated team leaders can see when you’re free, when you’re busy, and how available you are to prepare and contribute to any particular meeting.

-Make sure to create the meeting event for the next meeting before you hold the first meeting, and invite all participants.
-This way, attendees have in mind when the next meeting is even before they enter the first meeting.
+Make sure to create the event for the next meeting before you hold the first meeting, and invite all participants.
+This way, attendees have in mind when the next meeting is.

-Now, we turn to the protocol of the church business meeting itself.
+Now, we turn to the protocol for a successful church business meeting .

 Here, we will dive more deeply into the issue of participant engagement.